Skip to Content

 There is so much that hostels can offer which regular hotels cannot.

-If you are hesitant to give hostels a try because of outdated cliches and horror stories from your parents, I suggest giving them another shot.
+If you are hesitant to try hostels because of outdated cliches and horror stories from your parents, I suggest giving them another shot.

-Hostel stays are at the core of many backpackers — and you might end up like me and appreciating hostels as your favorite part about traveling!
+Hostel stays are at the core of many backpackers, and you might end up, like me, appreciating hostels as your favorite part about traveling!

-Pro tip: The best platform for booking hostels is Hostelworld, where you can read customer reviews and easily compare prices and options.
+Pro tip: The best platform for booking hostels is Hostelworld, where you can read customer reviews and compare prices and options easily.

 Bungalows